GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 A few changes have affects across GMT; these are:

-*  Add optional multi-threading capabilities to several modules, such as greenspline, grdfilter and the potential supplement's grdgravmag3d, talwani3d.
+*  Add optional multi-threading capabilities to several modules, such as greenspline, grdfilter and the potential supplement's grdgravmag3d, talwani2d and talwani3d.

 *  Optional prerequisite LAPACK means SVD decomposition in greenspline is very fast.